Social Icons

 Directed by Alex Proyas

-The movie is an adaptation of a comic book series of the same name, that was created by James O'Barr, and it tells the tale of the life of Eric (Brandon Lee).
-Eric and his fiancée were attacked at their home, Eric got shot, and he was paralysed, and could only watch as Shelly his fiancée is savagely beaten and raped.
-The attackers finally kill Eric.
+The movie is an adaptation of the comic book series of the same name by James O'Barr.
+It tells the story of Eric (Brandon Lee), a man who, along with his fiancée Shelly, is brutally attacked in their home.
+Eric is shot and left paralyzed, forced to watch helplessly as Shelly is savagely beaten and raped.
+The attackers eventually kill them both.

 0 comments: